Reading Jane Austen

 1. Pride and Prejudice

 A classic novel of manners.
 Honestly, I think I love P&P and Sense&Sensibility equally.
-Elizabeth and Darcy are such classic, eternal characters that they just deserve the first spot, though.
-Everything from standing for yourself and refusing to marry for anything but love (even though the marriage might be greatly encouraged by your mother and would benefit your sisters immensely), having the wrong first impression of someone and dislike turning into love is still relevant today.
+But Elizabeth and Darcy are such classic, eternal characters that they deserve the first spot.
+Everything from standing up for yourself, putting yourself first and having the wrong first impression of someone is still relevant today.

 Elizabeth is faithful to herself, her feelings and her principles from the beginning till the end, while Darcy is the one who truly experiences growth and is improved by his love for Elizabeth.
 Other than a great love story and a representation of a strong female character who defies the expectations of others, this novel is full of wholesome characters, such as gentle Jane, feisty Mrs Bennet, rebellious Lydia and annoying Mr Collins.
 The last three help create a good deal of humour in a story that manages to observe the manners, rules and expectations of British society in the 19th century.